kling-cyber/nocturne/README.md

 The server is authoritative over this hidden state.

+The narrative and AI layers can help produce:

+- Character behavior
+- Explanations
+- Observations
+- Testimony
+- Reactions

-The narrative and AI layers can help produce character behavior, explanations, and observations, but they should not be able to arbitrarily rewrite the underlying truth of the case.
+However, they should not be able to arbitrarily rewrite the underlying truth of the case.

 This separation is important.

 The mystery should emerge from the simulated state rather than being invented after players make an accusation.

+---

+# Server Authority

+NOCTURNE uses a server-authoritative architecture.

+The frontend should not determine the underlying truth of a case.

+The server maintains important game state including:

+- Rooms
+- Players
+- Characters
+- Roles
+- Hidden Killer state
+- Victim
+- Relationships
+- Memories
+- Timeline
+- Evidence
+- Investigation state
+- Game phase
+- Accusations
+- Case outcome

+The frontend primarily presents the information that the current player is allowed to know.

+This helps protect hidden information in both multiplayer and single-player games.

 ---